mentesan/webtaz/README.md

 LOG_DIR_PREFIX="outputs/"
 ```

-# Know caveats
+# Known caveats
-* Some tools work with proxychains, others work with ZAP and BurpSuite Chained, others just with BurpSuite, others with own options (-p, --proxy)
+* Some tools work with proxychains, others work with ZAP and BurpSuite chained, others just with BurpSuite, others with own options (-p, --proxy)
 * Unfortunately I couldn't get some tools to work with any proxy yet, some may not make sense like SSL and Waf checks

 # Contributing